|

 Jr. commanded the 3,000 soldiers

-of the 11th Armored Cavalry Regiment, the unit serving as the OPFOR
+of the 11th Armored Cavalry Regiment, the unit serving as the Opposing Force (OPFOR) at the US Army's National Training Center - the smart, highly flexible enemy that all other

-Army brigades must fight against OPFOR in order to prove–and improve–their readiness.
+Army brigades must test themselves against through intense battles, in order to prove–and improve–their readiness for the real thing.

 Joe led the OPFOR through an historic transition from